lstich/Baccarat/README.txt

 ---------------------------------------------------
 Calculate Winning probabilites

-*Goal: loop through every player and banker 2 card combination and every scenario of drawing third card and add up probabilities of each outcome for each hand*
+*Goal: loop through every player and banker 2 card combination and every scenario of drawing third card and add the probability of each hand to its outcome*

 for (all player 2 card combinations){
     for (all banker 2 card combinations){